betron/BrendanTronconi/index.md

 <div class="full-width">
 	<div class="wrapper container">
 		<section class="main main--wider">

-			<h1 class="descriptor">Brendan Tronconi</h1>
-			<p>Here is where you can find more information about things I do and things I have done.<br> If you would like to get in touch with me, you can send an e-mail to brendantronconi@gmail.com</p>
+			<p class="descriptor">Here is where you can find more information about things I do and things I have done.<br> If you would like to get in touch with me, you can send an e-mail to brendantronconi@gmail.com</p>

 		</section>
 	</div>